mythology-and-legends-in-warfare

 The Foundation of the Knights Hospitaller

-The story of the Cross of Saint John begins with the foundation of a hospital in Jerusalem around 600 AD, dedicated to Saint John the Baptist.
+The story of the Cross of Saint John begins not with a battle, but with a hospital.
+Around 600 AD, a Benedictine monastery and hospital were established in Jerusalem, dedicated to Saint John the Baptist, to care for Christian pilgrims visiting the holy sites.
 Following the First Crusade in 1099, a group of monks and knights formally established the Order of the Hospital of Saint John of Jerusalem, commonly called the Knights Hospitaller.
 Their original mission was to care for pilgrims and the sick, but the realities of the Holy Land soon compelled them to take up arms in defense of the Christian states.
 By the mid-12th century, the order had evolved into a full-fledged military religious order, and it needed a unifying symbol to distinguish its knights on the battlefield and in the hospital.

-Early depictions show the knights using a simple white cross on a black or red field—likely inspired by the pattée form.
-However, the distinctive eight-pointed design we associate with the Maltese Cross coalesced gradually.
+Early depictions show the knights using a simple white cross on a black or red field—likely inspired by the pattée form, which features arms that widen at the ends.
+However, the distinctive eight-pointed design we associate with the Maltese Cross coalesced gradually over several centuries.
 Some historians trace its first use to the late 13th century, but it became widely standardized after the order relocated to the island of Rhodes in 1310.
-During their 200-year tenure on Rhodes, the knights refined the cross into its iconic V-armed shape, each point terminating in a cleaved indentation.
+During their 200-year tenure on Rhodes, the knights refined the cross into its iconic V-armed shape, each point terminating in a cleaved indentation that gave the symbol its distinctive appearance.
 The Sovereign Military Order of Malta’s official history notes that the cross’s eight points were soon linked to the eight Beatitudes spoken by Christ in the Sermon on the Mount, embedding a deeply spiritual meaning into a martial emblem.

 The Shift to Malta and the Name “Maltese Cross”

 The cross truly earned its popular name after 1530, when Emperor Charles V granted the Knights Hospitaller the island of Malta as their new base following their expulsion from Rhodes by the Ottoman Turks.
 On Malta, the order transformed the cross into a symbol of defiant resilience.
-The Great Siege of Malta in 1565 saw the knights withstand a massive Ottoman assault, and the cross flew over their fortifications as a rallying point.
+The Great Siege of Malta in 1565 saw the knights withstand a massive Ottoman assault that outnumbered them by a factor of ten to one, and the cross flew over their fortifications as a rallying point throughout the four-month siege.
 After the victory, the cross became synonymous with the island itself.
 The white eight-pointed cross on a red field was adopted as the official coat of arms of the Order of Malta, and it appeared on everything from warship banners to the habits of the knights.
-The Encyclopaedia Britannica confirms that the design spread widely during this period, influencing heraldry across Europe.
+The Encyclopaedia Britannica confirms that the design spread widely during this period, influencing heraldry across Europe and becoming one of the most recognizable symbols in Christian iconography.

 Design and Symbolism: The Language of the Eight Points